 Valley Adventist School's (VAS) primary purpose is to provide students an Adventist Christian education.
 VAS is a safe and caring learning environment for all students and staff, where love and community building are the expression of who we are.
-VAS works hard to create a campus culture where each person is treated with Christian love, dignity, and respect.
-VAS admits students and does not discriminate on the basis of religion, race, color, sex, nationality or ethnic origin in administration of its educational policies, admission policies, athletic, and other school-administered programs.
+VAS affirms the dignity and worth of every person and seeks to create a campus culture where each person is treated with Christian love, dignity, and respect.
+VAS admits students of any race, creed, color, sex, nationality or ethnic origin to all the rights, privileges, programs, and activities generally made available to students at the school.
+Further, VAS does not discriminate on the basis of creed, color, sex, nationality or ethnic origin in administration of its educational policies, admission policies, athletic, and other school-administered programs.
 The VAS School Board reserves the right to refuse service to any student for any reason that does not violate nondiscriminatory law.
+Rationale may or may not be shared.

 Students who have an unpaid balance with VAS or any other school, must settle that balance or present proof of satisfactory financial arrangement with the school before they can be admitted.
-A student entering kindergarten must be five years old before September 1 of that school year.
+A child entering kindergarten must be five years old before September 1 of that school year.
 All students entering the first grade must be six years old before September 1 of that school year.
 All students new to formal schooling should include a photocopy of their birth certificate with their application.
 All transfer and home school students must provide an official transcript or report card of school work most recently completed.
 Along with onsite VAS academic testing, the grades and achievement test results of each transfer student will be used to determine the appropriate grade level for his/her age and ability.

-Each new or transfer student will need to complete academic testing and interview with the principal before review/acceptance by the VAS Admissions Team.
+Each new or transfer student is invited to academic testing and interview with the principal before acceptance.